anareaty/obsidian-snippets/Dataview-interactive-tables/dvit-info-en.md

 `multiSelect: true` — allows selecting multiple values in filtering modal.
 Only works with the list properties.

-`editButton: select` — allows to select only one of existing options in editing modal.
+`editButton: "select"` — allows to select only one of existing options in editing modal.
 Works with text of list properties.

 `slice: [0, 2],` — only show the first two symbols of property value (useful for properties starting with emojis).